dilawar/sound/README.md

 sound
 =====

-This work is derivative of Dr. Taylor’s work http://people.msoe.edu/~taylor/examples/wav.htm .
+This work started off as a fork of Dr. Taylor’s work http://people.msoe.edu/~taylor/examples/wav.htm (dead link).
+On `master` branch the project has diverged a lot.

 We provide a C++ class to read WAV file.
 It's content are  stored  in an array which we finally write to a csv file.
 You can plot this csv file using any application of your choise.
 We only support non-compressed WAV file.